CAMeL-Lab/camel_tools/docs/source/cli/camel_calima_star.rst

 Generate Mode
 -------------

 In generate mode, ``camel_calima_star`` generates all the possible inflections of a given lemma, part-of-speech and any desired subset set of morphological features.

 **Input:**

-The input should be provided one line per lemma of space seperate feature-value pairs which themselves are colon seperated
-(ie. \ ``feature_1:value_1 feature_2:value_2 ...``\ ).
+The input should be provided one line per word starting witht the lemma to generate followed by space seperated feature-value pairs which themselves are colon seperated (ie. \ ``lemma feature_1:value_1 feature_2:value_2 ...``\ ).
+The ``pos`` feature should **always** be specified.
-Note that the ``lemma`` and ``pos`` features should always be specified in generation mode, however, the features can be specified in any order.
+Note that, while each line should begin with lemma, the feature-value pairs can be specified in any order.
+See :doc:`/reference/calima_star_features` for more information.

 Example:

 .. code-block:: none

    $ camel_calima_star generate
-   lemma:شارِع pos:noun gen:m num:p
+   شارِع pos:noun gen:m num:p

 **Output:**